minteressa/minteressa.github.io/_posts/2016-07-12-model-assessment.markdown

 ### M'interessa model

 As you can see in the [Visualization tab](https://minteressa.github.io/visualization.html) of this project website, the parameters of the M'interessa model are directly related with all this assessment metrics.
-That dashboard has been generated from the data obtained from a grid search in order to assess the best combination of parameters for the M'interessa model.
+That dashboard has been generated from the data obtained from a grid search in order to see what is the best combination of parameters for the M'interessa model.

 In the model used in the project we have set F1-score as main metric, but prioritizing Precision over Recall.
 So the best results are obtained with the combination of a Logistic Loss Function and the algorith of Stochastic Gradient Descent, set by default on Vowpal.